xyfir/annotate/DOCS.md

 # User Data

-auto-annotator stores the config file and ignore list in `/home/<user>/.auto-annotator` in Unix environments and `%APPDATA%\auto-annotator` on Windows.
+auto-annotator stores the config file and ignore list in `/home/<user>/.xyfir/auto-annotator` in Unix environments and `%APPDATA%\xyfir\auto-annotator` on Windows.